ecilasun/NekoIchi/README.md

 - A custom GPU
 - UART @115200 bauds

+## The CPU
+NekoIchi implements MSI/MTI/MEI interrupt support (machine interrupts for software/timer/external).

+For the timer interrupts, a custom 64 bit CSR register on addresses 0x800-0x801 is implemented, to be used as the 'timecmp' register.
+Original RISC-V documentation uses a memory mapped register scheme but that doesn't reflect well with NekoIchi internals, therefore a custom CSR was used.

+Current built-in ROM image uses external interrupt enable and an interrupt handler to implement an UART driven console, which doesn't have to poll data arrival in software, and a demo 1 second timer that fires right after the ROM starts.
+The source can be found under test/ROM_Nekoichi.cpp file in the project https://github.com/ecilasun/riscvtool

 ## The GPU
 The custom GPU has the following features:
 - Pixel write: Can draw single bytes at any VRAM position (to be deprecated)